 City Of Pittsburgh Campaign Finance Ordinance

-The full text of the City’s most recent campaign finance regulations, including contribution limits and reporting requirements, can be found here.
+The full text of the City’s most recent campaign finance regulations, including contribution limits and reporting requirements, can be found here on the Municode website.

 Campaign Finance Reporting